jerrybot2323/ElcaOS/README.md

 # ElcaOS
-A fast and efficient operating system written in Rust
+Originally from an idea before bed, Elca is a fast, efficient, and reliabe operating system that utilizes the language Rust.